 “Environmental Stewardship is very important to ConocoPhillips,” says Robert.
 “Through projects like Faster Forests, we are constantly working to identify environmental risks and opportunities to improve our environmental performance.”

-Faster Forests vision is to be able to tell the difference between a Faster Forests site and a standard site five years after treatment.
-The Faster Forests site will not only have taller trees and shrubs, but will be further along the trajectory to resembling the surrounding forest.
+The Faster Forests vision is to be able to tell the difference between a Faster Forests site and a standard site five years after treatment.
+The Faster Forests site will not only have taller trees and shrubs, but will more closely resemble the surrounding forest.
 There will be more diversity and therefore more value of the site in the context of landscape level goals regarding habitat or similar ecological values.